Getting Started

 Viewing results in opensearch

-Once the job completes, query Opensearch to verify that the documents have been written successfully to the random-data-1
+Once the job completes, query Opensearch to verify that the documents have been written successfully to the random-data-1 index.
+Use the following command to view the index information:

 curl 'localhost:9200/_cat/indices?v&h=index,status,docs.count,docs.deleted,store.size,pri.store.size'